lucaCambi77/ecosio/README.md

 Crawling finished in 25.3 seconds
 ```

-### Debug example
+### Debug option

 You can enable debug mode by passing the debug system property:

 ```bash
 java -Ddebug=true https://example.com
 ```
-This will provide additional logging for each fetched page, showing the time taken for each request and errors, such read time out, page not found, etc
+This will provide additional logging for each fetched page, showing the time taken for each request.
+This will also track errors, such read time out, page not found, etc